 10-day Florida road trip itinerary

 What does Florida have to offer besides Miami and the Everglades?
 Is there anything to do in the northern part of the state and is it worth spending a few days?
 This is what we wanted to find out in our 10-day road trip through the land of beautiful beaches and gators.
 This is the perfect guide to plan the ultimate Florida road trip.
+You will see that Orlando is not this post, it was not part of our itineray and I think that all attractions parks deserve a post on their own.

 This charming Spanish colonial town is a 5h drive north of Miami.
 The drive takes you through the “Florida historical coast” near the Kennedy Space Center and Daytona Beach.